-The overall score for this Request for Proposals is 64 percent.
+The overall score for this Request for Proposals is 64 percent, which makes this RFP a moderate to substantial risk for applicants.

 This request for proposals (“RFP”) is for the operation of the Community-Based Summer Youth Employment Program (SYEP) for youth age 14-21 throughout New York City.
 The Community-Based SYEP serves three different youth populations: younger youth (age 14-15); older youth (age 16-21); and Ladders for Leaders (age 16-21).
 The goal of the Community-Based SYEP is to “provide youth with paid summer experiences that 1) introduce them to the world of work and expose participants to career pathways and opportunities; 2) help build essential work-readiness skills; and 3) orient participants to educational pathways that support career and life goals.”